 Thursday 2.00 - 4.00

-The tutor will open each session with a brief overview of the week’s reading.
-The reading for the first week is the preface and chapter one (though the second session may revisit the first chapter).
+The tutor will open each session with a brief overview of the week’s reading, which for the first week is the books’ Introduction.